saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-key.md

 to best practices for key usage, storage, and renewal, users can safeguard their digital identities and ensure the confidentiality and authenticity of their communications.

+#### Additional Note on Subkey Algorithm Types

+Subkeys in GpgFrontend offer more algorithm types than primary keys due to their specialized roles.
+While primary keys focus on establishing identity and trust, subkeys are often dedicated to specific tasks like encryption or authentication.
+This task-specific design allows subkeys to utilize a broader range of algorithms, enhancing their flexibility and functionality.
+For instance, while primary keys may be restricted to certain secure algorithms for signing, subkeys can employ diverse algorithms optimized for encryption, like ECDH, ensuring efficient and secure operations tailored to the user's needs.

+**Primary Key Supported Algorithms:**

+- RSA
+- DSA
+- ECDSA

+**Subkey Supported Algorithms:**

+- RSA
+- DSA
+- ECDSA
+- ECDH
+- ECDH NIST P-256
+- ECDH NIST P-384
+- ECDH NIST P-521
+- ECDH BrainPool P-256
+- ECDH BrainPool P-384
+- ECDH BrainPool P-512

+**Explanation:**

+The broader range of algorithms available for subkeys arises because subkeys are designed for specific functions and can therefore leverage specialized algorithms optimized for those functions.
+For example, ECDH (Elliptic Curve Diffie-Hellman) is highly efficient for encryption tasks and is commonly used for subkeys dedicated to encryption.
+This flexibility in algorithm choice ensures that cryptographic operations can be optimized for both performance and security based on the specific use case.

+Primary keys, however, are central to the user's cryptographic identity and are primarily used for signing and certifying subkeys.
+This critical role necessitates the use of well-established and highly secure algorithms to ensure the integrity and trustworthiness of the entire cryptographic system.

+By differentiating the algorithms and roles of primary keys and subkeys, GpgFrontend enhances both security and operational efficiency, allowing users to maintain a robust and flexible cryptographic setup​.